Woman Running Payroll on Her Computer

 It’s critical that shareholders on payroll pay themselves reasonable compensation for the work performed.
 Because wages and salaries are tax-deductible expenses for the business, the IRS requires that compensation paid to shareholders through payroll is not beyond a reasonable wage or salary for the work those individuals do for the business.
 This stipulation is meant to prevent business owners from gaming the system by paying themselves exorbitant salaries and low distributions (a.k.a. dividends, which are not tax-deductible) to lower their corporate taxable income.

-Not only are wages and salaries tax-deductible business expenses, but also any employer-paid portion of payroll taxes may be deducted on LLCs’ and corporations’ tax returns.
-Tax amounts withheld from employees’ pay are not a deductible expense for the business because the employee rather than the employer has paid those dollars.
+Not only are wages and salaries tax-deductible business expenses, but any employer-paid portion of payroll taxes may be deducted on LLCs’ and corporations’ tax returns.
+Tax amounts withheld from employees’ pay are not deductible expenses for the business because the employee, rather than the employer, has paid those dollars.

 Where to Turn for Assistance